 Prior to passing the benchmarking ordinance, the Department of Public Health and Environment ran a voluntary benchmarking program for two and a half years that recognized buildings for measuring their energy performance.
 The program enrolled 153 buildings representing just over 19 million square feet.
 Many case studies were developed as part of this program and can be found in the Resource Center.

-How does the ENERGY STAR Portfolio Manager Score work?
+The ENERGY STAR Portfolio Manager Score

 Using the 1–100 ENERGY STAR score, you can understand how your building’s energy consumption measures up against similar buildings nationwide.
 The ENERGY STAR score allows anyone to quickly understand how a building is performing.
 A score of 50 represents median energy performance, while a score of 75 or better indicates your building is a top performer — and may be eligible for ENERGY STAR certification.